 Just one bus serves the airport: a shuttle (navette in French) to Nîmes city centre.
 The bus-stop can be found a few metres on the right as you exit the airport terminal.

 The shuttle is timed to coincide with flight departures and arrivals.
 It will drop you at Nîmes airport between 80 and 100 minutes before flight departures.

-It leaves the airport 15 minutes after arrivals, so you will need to pass through the airport fairly smartly to catch it after your flight.
+It leaves the airport shortly after arrivals, so you will need to pass through the airport fairly smartly to catch it after your flight.
 You can buy tickets on board the bus, by credit card if necessary.